November 13, 2025

 - Diesel engine options ranging from 220 to 260 horsepower

-- Automatic and manual transmission options
+- Automatic and manual transmission options for varied driving styles

-- GVWR (Gross Vehicle Weight Rating) up to 26,000 lbs
+- GVWR ( Gross Vehicle Weight Rating ) up to 26,000 lbs

 Typical Uses